 This post is based on a question from Quora.com that asked, “What are some of the moves that define different dances: tango, waltz, etc?“.
 As a matter of fact, there are certain steps that are among the first moves you learn as you begin your ballroom dance journey.

-In addition, these first few elements include a link to a demo or a quick lesson.
+Please note, the first few steps include a link to a demonstration and/or quick lesson.

 Tango – Corte